dan-fritchman/Thesis/content.md

 CornerType = MOS | CMOS | RES | CAP | ...
 ```

 A particularly common such use case pairs NMOS and PMOS transistors into a "corner pair".
-CMOS circuits are then commonly evauated at its four extremes, plus their typical case.
+CMOS circuits are then commonly evaluated at its four extremes, plus their typical case.
 These five conditions are enumerated in the `CmosCorner` type:

 ```python
 @dataclass